-Anywhere you hike around Breckenridge you are likely to stumble upon old mine workings and historic sites thanks to our rich mining history dating back to Breckenridge’s beginnings in 1859.
+Anywhere you hike around Breckenridge you are likely to stumble upon historic buildings, old mine workings and historic sites thanks to our rich mining history dating back to Breckenridge’s beginnings in 1859.
 Enjoy a saunter through the woods to discover relics from our past.
 We’ve chosen a few of our favorite historic hikes to highlight in chronological order by approximate date of mine workings.
 Remember, take only photographs and leave any artifacts for others to enjoy.

 The first prospectors in Breckenridge were gold-panners, finding free gold in river and stream beds using the action of water to clean rocks and debris from the heavier gold in the bottom of the pan.
 The hydraulic mining techniques at Iowa Hill blew up the original gold pan method on a gargantuan scale, using high pressure water from pipes to blast away acres of hillsides in search of gold.
 Muck was funneled into sluice boxes to capture the precious metal.